alwaysongoogle247/music_recommendation/README.md

 In this repo you will find code for a recommendation system using the dataset from Last.Fm that was found on [GroupLens](https://grouplens.org/datasets/hetrec-2011/)

-Data included the following features:
+Data included the following features: <br />
 user_artists.dat (userID, artistID, weight).
-Plays of artist by user.
+Plays of artist by user. <br />
 artists.dat (id, name, url, pictureURL).
-ID and name of each artist.
+ID and name of each artist. <br />
 tags.dat (tagID, tagValue).
-ID number and content for each tag.
+ID number and content for each tag. <br />
 user_taggedartists.dat (userID, artistID, tagID, day, month, year).
-Tag of artist by user with date.
+Tag of artist by user with date. <br />
 user_taggedartists-timestamps.dat (userID, artistID, tagID, timestamp).
-Tag of artist by user with timestamp.
+Tag of artist by user with timestamp. <br />
 user_friends.dat (userID, friendID).
-User/friend relationships.
+User/friend relationships. <br />

-In total, we have:
+In total, we have:<br />

-1,892 users
+1,892 users<br />

-17,632 artists
+17,632 artists<br />

-92,834 artist/user plays
+92,834 artist/user plays<br />

-11,946 tags
+11,946 tags<br />

-186,479 tag assignments
+186,479 tag assignments<br />

 *Improve accuracy*